-- Provide support towards ILO's engagement in the implementation of the Global Compact for Safe, Orderly and Regular Migration and regional reviews of GCM implementation through 2024-25, and the International Migration Review Forum 2026 and related to the implementation of the Global Compact on Refugees and the Global Refugee Forum. - Provide support for the implementation and monitoring related to ILO's work on climate related crisis, including with the UN Network on Migration, and ILO's participation in various related policy platforms including the UNFCCC WIM Task Force on Displacement, the annual Conference of the parties (COP) and the Geneva-based Platform on Disaster Displacement. - Assist in the drafting of presentations, talking points, concept notes, potential project proposals, background info, event summaries, ToRs, etc. and perform other tasks that may be assigned by the supervisor.
+- Provide support towards ILO's engagement in the implementation of the Global Compact for Safe, Orderly and Regular Migration and regional reviews of GCM implementation through 2024-25, and the International Migration Review Forum 2026. - Provide support for the implementation and monitoring related to ILO's work on climate related crisis, including with the UN Network on Migration, the ILO-UNCCD collaboration and ILO's participation in various related policy platforms including the UNFCCC WIM Task Force on Displacement, the UN Network Working Group on climate change and migration and the Geneva-based Platform on Disaster Displacement. - Perform other tasks that may be assigned by the supervisor.